aaguilarss/karina/README.md

 This library provides utilities to define abstract list models for use in code, and a way to manage different abstract list models so that one can switch between them.
 So it kind of provides the interface for the entire 2-category of list-model-categories without, at this time, fully understanding what that means 😃.

 Furthermore, one can remove one of the axioms to obtain weak list-model-categories, wich provide an interface to infinite data structure manipulation.
 Probably best served with lazy list-model-categories.
-This library implicitly supports those.
+This library implicitly supports those...
+I think...

 # ⚠️ Warning